Cross-cultural Organizational and Financial Training

 John Cammack is a highly experienced practitioner, consultant and trainer in the international non-profit sector.
 He has worked, and delivered both face-to-face and online training, in over 60 countries, and has conducted innovative research with a wide range of trainers and practitioners working in many cultures.

 Other books by John Cammack include: Communicating Financial Management with Non-finance People: A Manual for International Development Workers, Basic Accounting for Community Organizations and Small Groups: A Practical Guide, and Building Financial Management Capacity for NGOs and Community Organizations : A Practical Guide, all published by Practical Action Publishing.

-‘In any society, culture and money have complicated relationships, norm and standards.
-The practical and elegant way in which John Cammack connects the two when building human and organizational capacity is a testament to both his wide experience and contextual sensitivity.
+‘In any society, culture and money have complicated relationships, norms and standards.
+The practical and elegant way in which John Cammack connects these when building human and organisational capacity is a testament to both his wide experience and contextual sensitivity.
 Readers will gain more than they might expect from spending time absorbing and applying what these pages have to offer.’

 Professor Alan Fowler, the Wits Business School, and co-founder of INTRAC